jonathanlermitage/tikione-jacocoverage/README.md

 validated by the NetBeans Plugin Review staff (I am also a member of this team) and available in the NetBeans integrated **Plugins Manager** (see ``Tools``, ``Plugins``, ``Available Plugins`` and look for the ``TikiOne JaCoCoverage`` plugin).

+You can also check the GitHub [releases page](https://github.com/jonathanlermitage/tikione-jacocoverage/releases) for manual installation of NBM files.

 ### Development progression
 Please see [issues attached to a **milestone**](https://github.com/jonathanlermitage/tikione-jacocoverage/issues/milestones).
 For details on previous and current versions, please check the [Changelog](https://github.com/jonathanlermitage/tikione-jacocoverage/blob/master/CHANGELOG.md) file.